infinum/eightshift-docs/website/blog/2022-04-08-adding-fonts.md

 ]
 ```

-The next step is to go to **_/src/Blocks/components/paragraph/components/paragraph-options.js_** and add the new option for selecting fonts.
-The first thing we can add is a new attribute that will allow us to toggle showing the paragraph font family option on other blocks which are using the paragraph.
-There may be a case where we want only one font family, so this option may come in handy on some other blocks.
+The next step is to go to **_/src/Blocks/components/paragraph/components/paragraph-options.js_** and add a control for the new font family option.
+The first thing we can add is a new attribute that will allow us to toggle showing the paragraph font family option on other blocks which are using the paragraph component.
+There might be a case where we want only one font family, so this option may come in handy in some other blocks.
 ```js
 const {
 		setAttributes,